chart21/piranha/README.md

 python download_{mnist, cifar10}.py
 ```

 4. Build Piranha at a specific fixed point precision and for a particular protocol.
-3-party replicated secret sharing is the default and doesn't require a command-line flag.
+3-party replicated secret sharing and 64-bit is the default and doesn't require a command-line flag.

 ```
-make -j8 PIRANHA_FLAGS="-DFLOAT_PRECISION=<NBITS> -D{TWOPC,FOURPC}"
+make -j8 PIRANHA_FLAGS="-DFLOAT_PRECISION=<NBITS> -D{TWOPC,FOURPC}" TARGET={16,32,64}
 ```

 ## Run